PathwayCommons/guide/_workflows/pathway_enrichment_ii/identify_pathways.md

 ### Gene sets

-One of the dependencies of GSEA are candidate gene sets from which to detect those that are enriched in our ranked gene list.
+GSEA searches through candidate gene sets to identify those that are enriched within our ranked gene list.
 For practical purposes, a 'pathway' is equivalent to a 'gene set' and simply describes  a list of gene names that have been grouped together based upon some known relationship.

-Concretely, let us consider the [IL-5 Signaling Pathway](http://www.netpath.org/pathways?path_id=NetPath_17) curated by as part of the [NetPath](http://www.netpath.org/index.html){: target="_blank"} database (Figure 2).
+Concretely, let us consider the [IL-5 Signaling Pathway](http://www.netpath.org/pathways?path_id=NetPath_17){: target="_blank"} curated by as part of the [NetPath](http://www.netpath.org/index.html){: target="_blank"} database (Figure 2).

 > 'NetPath' is a manually curated resource of signal transduction pathways in humans.
 It is a collaborative effort between the [PandeyLab](http://pandeylab.igm.jhmi.edu/){: target="_blank"} at Johns Hopkins University and the [Institute of Bioinformatics](http://www.ibioinformatics.org/){: target="_blank"}.